anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

 Below we briefly describe the input of the activity recognition example:

  1. The input is composed of a collection of input events, representing people *walking*, *running*, *staying active*, or *inactive*.
-The first and the last time that a person or an object is tracked are represented by the input events *enter* and *exit*.
+The first and the last time that a person or an object was tracked are represented by the input events *enter* and *exit*.
 Additionally, the coordinates of tracked persons or objects are also taken into consideration, in order to express qualitative spatial relations, *e.g., two persons being relatively close to each other*.

  2. In the following sub-section we give the composite event definitions of *meeting*, *moving*, *leaving an object* and *fighting*.
-These definitions take the form of common sense rules and describe the conditions under which a CE starts or ends.
+These definitions take the form of common sense rules and describe the conditions under which a composite event starts or ends.
 For example, when two persons are walking together with the same orientation, then moving starts being recognized.
 Similarly, when the same persons walk away from each other, then moving stops being recognized.